 Guduchi is being researched for a variety of health effects, including its effect on diabetes, glucose metabolism, inflammation, immune system support, and neurology.
 Supplementation improves the ability of macrophages, an immune system cell, to consume their targets, though this effect is not immunostimulatory.
 Supplementation can also ward off allergies.
 One study suggests Guduchi is as potent as spirulina as an anti-allergic supplement.

 Preliminary evidence suggests Guduchi may provide benefits for people with diabetes.
 Supplementation of Guduchi can reduce the body’s absorption of sugar-derived carbohydrates, and it may also play a role in reducing the pathologies associated with diabetes, like retinopathy and nephropathy.
 There is currently no human evidence for these effects.
 Guduchi is used nowadays in health supplements for its antioxidant properties and its ability to support the liver and the immune system.
-Guduchi may be slightly constipating if taken for long periods by those prone to sluggish bowels and can cause gastrointestinal upset when taken in large doses for long periods of time.
+Guduchi may be slightly constipating if taken for long periods by those prone to sluggish bowels and can cause gastrointestinal upset when taken in large doses for long periods.

-Guggul (Mukul myrrh, Commiphora Wightii):
+Guggul (Mukul myrrh, Commiphora wightii):

 Guggul is made from the gum resin of the Commiphora Mukul tree which is native to India.
 This resin has been used in Ayurvedic medicine for centuries, and Ayurvedic texts dating back to 600 BC recommend it for treating atherosclerosis.
 Today guggul gum resin is used for arthritis, lowering high cholesterol, “hardening of the arteries” (atherosclerosis), acne and other skin diseases, and weight loss.